-Originally Via del Corso was the urban section of Via Flaminia, one of the roads which linked Rome to the provinces of its empire.
+Originally Via del Corso was the urban section of Via Flaminia, a Roman road which linked the City to Ariminum (Rimini).
 Because of its relative width, its southern part from Piazza Venezia to S. Marcello was also known as Via Lata (wide), similar to other main streets in Italian cities (e.g. Via Larga in Florence and

 Milan).
 Giuseppe Vasi however greatly enlarged Via Lata in this 1753 etching in order to show all the architectural details of the church and of the adjoining palace.
 Vasi regarded himself as an architect, rather than a painter, and this plate brings to mind a technical drawing.

 The view is taken from the green dot in the 1748 map below.
-In the description below the plate Vasi made reference to: 1) Palazzo De Carolis; 2) Palazzo Pamphilj in Piazza del Collegio Romano; 3) Palazzo Pamphilj in Via del Corso.
+In the description below the plate Vasi made reference to: 1) Palazzo De Carolis; 2) Palazzo Pamphilj al Collegio Romano; 3) Palazzo Pamphilj in Via del Corso.
 2) is covered in another page.
 The small 1748 map shows also 4) S. Maria in Via Lata.
-The dotted line delineates the border between Rione Pigna (left side of Via del Corso) and Rione Trevi (right side of Via del Corso).
+The dotted line delineates the border between Rione Pigna (west of Via del Corso) and Rione Trevi (east of Via del Corso).